NiGhTTraX/tdd-buffet/packages/tdd-buffet/README.md

 ## Testing

 This package exposes both a way to define tests and a way to run them.
-The current test runner is [Jest](https://jestjs.io).
+The current test runner is [Jest](https://jestjs.io), but that should be transparent to the user.
+The global `jest` object is not exposed, for instance.

 ### Create a Node test

+Ideally you should have many of these since they're fast to run.
+They execute in a [jsdom](https://github.com/jsdom/jsdom) environment so you can test both your Node libraries and your [React components](../react/README.md).
+Since they're fast, you should use them to check your code's correctness and achieve satisfactory coverage.

 ```typescript
 import { describe, it } from 'tdd-buffet/suite/node';